Skip to main content

 A young lady reading ‘God of Small Things’ and the grandpa with his kindle.

-A bunch of burqa clad women busy picking fallen leaves out of their lunch boxes
+A bunch of burqa clad women busy picking fallen leaves out of their lunch boxes as they sat in a circle, giggling.

 And another lot playing ice and water.